STATE UNIVERSITY OF NEW YORK

 Brief Description of Duties:

-Reporting to the Director of Health Information Management, the Clinical Documentation Specialist (CDS) is responsible for reviewing medical records to facilitate clinical documentation that accurately reflects the patient's severity of illness and risk of mortality by improving the quality of the physicians' clinical documentation.
+Reporting to the Director of Health Information Management the Clinical Documentation Specialist (CDS) is responsible for reviewing medical records to facilitate clinical documentation that accurately reflects the patientís severity of illness and risk of mortality by improving the quality of the physiciansí clinical documentation.
 This involves extensive record review, interaction with physicians, residents, advanced practice nurses, ancillary providers, coding and HIM professionals and nursing staff.
-Key Competencies include: Foundational Thinking Skills: Reviews inpatient records for identified payer populations (Medicare, Medicaid, Blue Cross/Blue Shield, and others as designated) as directed on admission and throughout hospitalization.
-Strategic Management: In collaboration with physician leadership, designs and implements specific tool to support medical record physician documentation.
-Human Resources Leadership Skills: Develops and implements plans for both formal and informal education of physician, nursing, and other clinical staff.
+Key Competencies include: Foundational Thinking Skills: Reviews inpatient medical records for identified payer populations (Medicare, Medicaid, Blue Cross/Blue Shield, and others as designated) as directed on admission and throughout hospitalization.
+Strategic Management: In collaboration with physician leadership, designs and implements specific tools to support medical record physician documentation.
+Human Resource Leadership Skills: Develops and implements plans for both formal and informal education of physician, nursing, and other clinical staff.
 Relationship Management: Communicates with attending physician and other relevant clinical staff, either verbally or through written methodology.
 Personal and Professional Accountability: Maintains good rapport and cooperative relationships.
 Approaches conflict in a constructive manner.
-Helps identify problems, offer solutions, and participates in their resolution.
-Career Planning: Assures personal and professional growth through self-study/attendance/participation in seminars and workshops.
-Professional Environment: Maintains the confidentiality of information acquired pertaining to patients, physicians, associates and visitors to the Medical Center.
+Helps identify problems, offers solutions, and participates in their resolution.
+Career Planning: Assures personal and professional growth through self-study/ attendance/ participation in seminars and workshops.
+Fostering Professional Environment: Maintains the confidentiality of information acquired pertaining to patient, physicians, associates, and visitors to the Medical Center.
 Optimizing the Leader within/Reflective Practice Behaviors: Behaves in accordance with the Mission, Vision, and Values of the Medical Center.
 Demonstrates integrity, truthfulness and fairness when working with others.
 Creates an environment of acceptance and respect in the work place.
-Cultural Competence: Integrates knowledge of cultural competence and inclusion in all daily practices such as assessment, documentation, communication, etc. Shared Decision Making: Works closely with HIM coding staff to assure documentation of discharge diagnosis (es) and any co-existing co-morbidities are a complete reflection of the patient's clinical status and care.
+Cultural Competence: Integrates knowledge of cultural competence and inclusion in all daily practices such as assessment, documentation, communication, etc. Shared Decision Making: Works closely with HIM coding staff to assure documentation of discharge diagnosis (es) and any co-existing co-morbidities are a complete reflection of the patientís clinical status and care.
 Performance Improvement: Contributes to organizational, departmental and unit based process improvement activities.
 Technology: Demonstrates and maintains competency and accuracy in use of software applications including capability in Microsoft Office applications.
 Clinical Practice Knowledge and Skill: Conducts daily follow-up communication with providers regarding existing clarifications to obtain needed documentation specificity.

 DUTIES AND RESPONSIBILITIES ARE NOT LIMITED TO THE ABOVE POSITION DESCRIPTION